 As you can imagine, companies often promote the free trial over the completely free version so they eventually get paid.

-Free Scan!
+Free scan!

-This is perhaps one of the most easily confused of the free variants, and yet it’s once again completely accurate.
+This is one of the most easily confused of the free variants, and yet it’s once again completely accurate.

 Free scan does not imply free repair.